etipton/etipton.github.io/_posts/2014-02-21-action-trees.markdown

 The top of the tree is well-defined in terms of the possibile outcomes, but the action steps and further layers of the tree are undetermined.
-If you are this type of player and an unexpected event occurs, you would rely on your past experience, quick thinking and engenuity to determine, in-the-moment, the appropriate action step and build a new Branch of possibilities.
+If you are this type of player and an unexpected event occurs, you would rely on your past experience, quick thinking and ingenuity to determine, in-the-moment, the appropriate action step and build a new Branch of possibilities.

 In my (short) experience as a first-time entrepreneur, I've come to realize that it's really best to strive for both